-Neil’s music is marked out by his use of environmental sounds not only for ambient effects but as actual pitched instruments of melody, harmony and texture playing alongside or juxtaposed against scored instrumental parts.
+Neil’s contemporary classical music is marked out by his use of environmental sounds not only for ambient effects but as actual pitched instruments of melody, harmony and texture playing alongside or juxtaposed against scored instrumental parts.

 View the video for Music To Plan Towns By (1st Movement) here.